King Kong (2005 film): Earlier attempts and 1990s

 At the same time, Jackson was working with Harvey Weinstein and Miramax Films to purchase the film rights of The Hobbit and The Lord of the Rings, while 20th Century Fox was trying to hire him for the 2001 remake of Planet of the Apes.
 Jackson turned down Planet of the Apes and because Weinstein was taking longer than expected to buy The Lord of the Rings rights, Jackson decided to move forward on King Kong.
-Weinstein was furious, and, as a result, Jackson proposed a deal between Universal and Miramax that the two studios would equally finance King Kong with Jackson's production company WingNut Films.
-Universal would receive distribution rights in the United States, while Miramax would cover foreign territories.
+Weinstein was furious, and, as a result, Jackson proposed a deal between Universal and Miramax Films that the two studios would equally finance King Kong with Jackson's production company WingNut Films.
+Universal would receive distribution rights in the United States, while Miramax Films would cover foreign territories.
 Jackson was also warranted the right of final cut privilege, a percentage of the gross profits, as well as artistic control; Universal allowed all filming and visual effects to be handled entirely in New Zealand.
 The deal was settled in April 1996, and Jackson, along with wife Fran Walsh, began working on the King Kong script.
 In the original draft, Ann was the daughter of famed English archaeologist Lord Linwood Darrow exploring ancient ruins in Sumatra.
 They would come into conflict with Denham during his filming, and they would uncover a hidden Kong statue and the map of Skull Island.
 This would indicate that the island natives were the last remnants of a cult religion that had once thrived on Asia's mainland.
 Instead of a playwright, Jack was the first mate and an ex-World War I fighter pilot still struggling with the loss of his best friend, who had been killed in battle during a World War I prologue.
 The camera-man Herb is the only supporting character in the original draft who made it to the final version.
 The fight between Kong and the three V. rex also changed from the original draft.
 In the draft, Ann is actually caught in the V. rex's jaws, where she becomes wedged, and slashed by the teeth; after the fight, Kong gets her out but she is suffering from a fever, from which she then recovers.